dzekelid/url/_listings/weatherbit/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/url/master/_listings/weatherbit/history-hourly-station-station-get.md
-- name: Weatherbit Get Forecast Hourly IP
+- name: Weatherbit Get Forecast Hourly Lat & Lon
   description: '**(REQUIRED: Developer Plan or Higher)** Returns an hourly forecast,
     where each point represents a one hour period.
 Every point has a datetime string in the format "YYYY-MM-DD:HH".
 Time is UTC.'